 When Is the Best Time

 The Great Ocean Road a once in a lifetime trip with spectacular nature parks along the B100 highway.
 The best time for the incredible Great Ocean Road is in the summer, followed by spring and autumn.
-In contrast; crowds are the lowest during winter when most of the precipitation occurs.
+In contrast, crowds are the lowest during winter when most of the precipitation occurs.
 However, it is one of the most beautiful roads on our planet.
 Read my complete season guide and tips below, or jump directly to my itinerary: Best Things to Do | 11 Highlights in 3 Days

 Weather and Crowds by Season

 We’d been here several times already in different seasons.
 Summer is a fantastic time for the entire Great Ocean Road, but we prefer spring and autumn.
 There is less traffic; therefore, parking lots at the different main attractions are not overflowing, and crowds are bearable.
 Temps vary depending on where you are along the Great Ocean Road.
 Exposed cliffs are colder than sheltered bays.
-Continue reading for our seasonal guide and figure out your best time for this magnificent Ocean Road Trip.
+Continue reading for my seasonal guide and figure out the best time for this magnificent Ocean Road Trip.

 That’s my favourite season in Victoria.
 Forests are vivid with the bird sound around.
 Waterfalls are still picturesque.
 Days are getting longer, and rain decreases.
-Day temps are on average between 12-15°C but can climb to almost 20°C. There is more traffic on the Great Ocean Road now but still bearable.
+Day temps are, on average, between 12-15°C but can climb to almost 20°C. There is more traffic on the Great Ocean Road now, but still bearable.

 If you don’t mind the cold and rain from time to time, this is the best time to enjoy this exceptional drive and sights with viewer people.
-The climate in Victoria is mild with day temps around 10°C and higher.
+The climate in Victoria is mild, with day temps around 10°C and higher.
 This time of the year is awesome for hikes through the rainforest.
 Waterfalls are on their highest level, and rainforests sparkle in lush green.

-Southern Right Whales migrate along the coast and to Logans Beach at Warrnambool, the very end of the Great Ocean Road.
+Southern Right Whales migrate along the coast to Logans Beach at Warrnambool, the very end of the Great Ocean Road.
 They come here annually from June to September for calving.

 Best Months to Visit